 - (a) Interest Rate Risk: The Company is exposed to interest rate risk to the extent that its cash balances bear variable rates of interest.
-The interest rate risk on cash is not considered significant.
-The interest rates on the Convertible Loan and shareholder loans are fixed. - (b) Foreign Currency Risk: The Company expects to raise equity predominately in Canadian dollars; however, transactions are transacted in Canadian dollars, US dollars, and Russian Rubles.
-As such, the Company is subject to fluctuations in the exchange rate between the Canadian dollar and the US dollar and Russian Ruble.
-As at September 30, 2022, the Company holds 30% of its cash and restricted cash in foreign currencies (Note 4).
-Management believes the foreign exchange risk related to currency conversions is minimal and therefore, does not hedge its foreign exchange risk.
-The effect of a 10% change in the foreign exchange rate on cash held in US dollars and Russian Rubles at September 30, 2022 would be approximately \$6,800.
-In addition, the Company holds its shareholder loans in US dollars and is therefore subject to fluctuations in the exchange rate between the US dollar and the Canadian dollar.
-The effect of a 10% change in the foreign exchange rate on the shareholder loans held in US dollars at September 30, 2022 would be approximately \$172,000.
+The interest rate risk on cash is not considered significant. - (b) Foreign Currency Risk: The Company was subject to fluctuations in the exchange rates between the Canadian dollar and the US dollar and Russian Ruble prior to the Company's subsidiaries being sold in February 2023.
+As at September 30, 2023, the Company holds 85% of its cash in US dollars (Note 4).
+The effect of a 10% change in the foreign exchange rate on cash held in US dollars at September 30, 2023 would be approximately \$10,000. - (c) Commodity Price Risk: While the value of the Company's exploration and evaluation assets is related to the price of copper and the outlook for this mineral, the Company currently does not have any operating mines and hence does not have any hedging or other commodity-based risks in respect to its operational activities.